traceypooh/deriver-archive/ffmpeg-README.txt

 #    -AAC audio (nondecreasing timestamps is fine; monotonic is too restrictive!)
 #    -Better saved thumbnail names
 #    -Better quality theora (like "ffmpeg2theora" tool; use both bitrate *and* qscale)
-#    -Better copy for MPEG-TS streams (eg: linux recording)
-#       NOTE: disabled for now since incompatible w/ mar2012 ffmpeg and
-#             not using MPEG-TS copy at the moment... (and certainly basic MPEG-TS
-#             stream copying is working for video w/ detected width/height now...)
 function ffmpeg_patch()
 {
   cd $DIR/ffmpeg;